Tamgineer/MoleculeWorld/Readme.md

 TODO:
 - add a cmake list
 - Add a way to simulate muscle contractions with bonds
-- Add a perception molecule
+- Add a perception particle
 - chemical reactions
-- Building molecules
 - Universe constants
-- Optimisation
+- Optimisation (reduce relying on classes)